 Time to get shredded.

-Co-star Jason Statham recalls, “I remember walking into the gym on day one and seeing Sylvester, and thinking to myself, ‘I’d better get my act together here…’, the guy is like a machine.”
+Co-star Jason Statham recalls, “I walked into the gym on day one, and I saw Sylvester was already there.
+I remember thinking to myself, ‘I’d better get my act together!’, because the guy was training like a machine!”

-Sly’s modern day training routine is a far cry from his 1980’s approach, with a much more balanced style of training on display.
+Sly’s modern day training routine is a far cry from his 1980’s approach, with a much more balanced diet, too.